Galibur Rahman Sherif

-Galibur Rahman Sharif (born 7 June 1983) is a Bangladeshi politician and a Jatiya Sangsad member-elect of Pabna-4 constituency.
-His father, Shamsur Rahman Sharif, was the Minister of Land and Member of Parliament.
+Galibur Rahman Sharif (born 7 June 1983) is a Bangladeshi politician and a former member of the Jatiya Sangsad for the Pabna-4 constituency.
+His father, Shamsur Rahman Sharif, was a member of parliament and the minister of land.

 Personal life

 Sharif was born on 7 June 1983 to Shamsur Rahman Sharif and Kamrunnahar Sharif.
-He has studied at the University of Ulster, London, United Kingdom.
-Association of Chartered Certified Accountants.
+He studied at the University of Ulster, London, United Kingdom.

-Politics Career
+Politics career

-Sharif was a member of Ishwardi Upazila Awami League.
-He was elected as a candidate of Awami League in the 12th National Parliament Election on 7 January 2024 and became a Member of Parliament for Pabna-4 Constituency.
+Sharif was a member of the Ishwardi Upazila Awami League.
+He was elected as a candidate of the Awami League in the 12th national parliament election on 7 January 2024 and became a member of parliament for the Pabna-4 constituency.